 Don’t lose track of what a sustainable business means to you.
 It’s about more than just getting clients and getting paid.
 Like working with the right clients, charging the right amount, going on vacation, and resting – not just working around the clock.
 It’s a shame that creative business owners don’t think enough about their business.

 If you’re a creative you want to create and do all the fun things, but without your business systems, without thinking about your business lasting for a long time, or being profitable, it’s just not going to work.
-If you set your business upright you can spend more time being creative and doing the fun things.
+If you set your business upright you can spend more time being creative and doing fun things.
 Try to do things with a little bit more strategy behind you and you’ll end up in a much better place.
 Check out the Sustainable Photography mentor program, where we work on building your business strategy and creating a profitable photography business by diving into who YOU are as an individual so that you can do what works best for YOU.

-A lot of people are afraid to check their bank account and bills.
+A lot of people are afraid to check their bank accounts and bills.
 Because they’re worried to find out that the ends don’t meet.
 If you don’t get over it money can become a dark cloud and a source of stress.
 It’s best to check your numbers- you’re usually better off than you think.
 Don’t go down the money-shame spiral.
 If it turns out you don’t have enough money, you have a concrete problem that you can fix.
 Something you can work on.
 Start cutting expenses, and bring in more money.

 Make sure your pricing is actually profitable, instead of just guessing.
 And don’t just check them at the end of the year.
 That’s when it’s too late.
 So, check your numbers.
 Take 10 – 30 – 60 min every month to see how things are going.
 Just being aware of what’s going on might be enough to make some changes.
 Can you plan better?
-Without looking you might be spending too much, charging too little.
+Without looking you might be spending too much, or charging too little.
 Become aware of your patterns and see what you need to change.

 Awareness is key.
 It might be uncomfortable, but it’s the only way to improve things.
 Your accounting software might even generate automatic reports for you.
 Finding an accountant that understands your industry might also help.
 And setting yourself up for success in the long run is definitely the way to a sustainable business.